botify-labs/simpleflow/docs/src/quickstart.md

 - **task_list**, the default task list (see it as a dynamically created queue) where decision tasks for this workflow will be sent.
 Any **decider** that listens on this task list can handle this workflow.
-This value can be overrided by the simpleflow commands and objects.
+This value can be overriden by the simpleflow commands and objects.

 It also implements the `run` method that takes two arguments: `x` and `t=30` (i.e. `t` is optional and has the default value `30`).
 These